pwamsley2015/rts-labs-challenge/README.md

 }
 ```

  Now we're back at problem #2.
 So I need to go back, add the `= null;`, and then get back to using the new object.
-These interuptions may be trivial, but that's exactly what makes them so frustating.
+These interruptions may be trivial, but that's exactly what makes them so frustating.

-All these issues can be addressed by my proposal: A one-liner ```tryNew(Object o, ExceptionHandler<Exception> h)``` method (which could live somewhere like the Objects class) which internally handles the exceptional flow control.
+All these issues can be addressed by my proposal: A one-liner ```tryNew(Object o, ExceptionHandler<Exception> h)``` method (which could live somewhere like the Objects class) which internally handles exceptional flow control.
 This approach changes the code to:

 ```java
 FirebaseOptions options = Objects.tryNew(new FirebaseOptions(...), (e -> e.printStackTrace()));